Depending on the drug, an immunosuppressive medicine may

 What To Think About

-immunosuppressants and corticosteroids can be very effective but also increase
+Combinations of immunosuppressants and corticosteroids can be very effective but can also increase

-the risk of side effects, so regular follow-up and monitoring by your health
+the risk of side effects.
+So regular follow-up and monitoring by your doctor is essential.

 Immunosuppressants can cause birth defects.
 Do not

-use take immunosuppressants if you are pregnant or wish to become pregnant.
-Do
+take immunosuppressants if you are pregnant or wish to become pregnant.
+If you are a man who is taking this medicine, do not try to conceive a child.

-lupus, you may decide that a medication's risk is outweighed by its potential
+lupus, you may decide that a medicine's risk is outweighed by its potential

 Complete the new medication information form (PDF)(What is a PDF document?) to help you understand this medication.